-To make the cranberry layer place a medium sized pot on the stove on low heat.
+Place a medium sized pot on the stove on low heat.
 Add the cranberries, coconut milk, coconut oil, honey and sea salt to the pot and bring the ingredients to a boil.
 Turn down the heat and allow the ingredients to simmer for ~15 minutes.

 Next, cut the bars into desired sized pieces, then serve and enjoy!

-- Do lemon bars need to be refrigerated?
 Yes I would suggest keeping these gluten free lemon bars in the fridge.
 I actually prefer them served cold rather than warm.

-- Can you substitute almond flour for the coconut flour?
 No!
 Almond flour and coconut flour are not interchangeable.

-Other gluten free and paleo recipes you will love:
+Other recipes you will love:

 - Dairy Free Brownies with Caramel